Quality Test Method (QTM) Testing

 Note that you may be asked to clarify and/or provide more information, if needed.

-Step 4: The QA team sends you a draft of the Client Testing Agreement via email for your review.
-The Testing Agreement includes the test plan, and the contact information for a list of approved labs to conduct testing on your product.
+Step 4: The QA team sends draft Independent Testing Agreement for review.
+The Independent Testing Agreement includes the test plan, and the contact information for a list of approved test labs.

-Step 5: Once you have informed the QA team that you have NO OBJECTIONS to the Test Agreement, a final version is sent to you via email.
-This email will also contain a link to the Random Sampling Form and an invoice for the program fees associated with the following services: test coordination, random sampling, report reviews, and reporting.
+Step 5: Once you have informed the QA team that you have NO OBJECTIONS to the Test Agreement, a final version is sent for signature.
+The email will also contain a link to the Random Sampling Form and an invoice for the program fees associated with the following services: test coordination, random sampling, report reviews, and reporting.

 Note that these services typically cost US$ 1000, but may increase depending on the logistics associated with random sampling.
 This cost does NOT include the testing fees, which are determined by the test lab.